grahamstark/referendums/bes/docs/brexit_model_discussion.md

 *Kauffmann Study*: this was carried out even earlier, before the actual Brexit vote: instead of explaining the vote he is modelling the extent to which people disapprove of the EU, which, too, is a good predictor of the final vote.

-*Paragraph on 'Main Findings': We say 'Great Britain' rather than 'United Kingdom' since Northern Ireland is not in the BES data.
+*Paragraph on 'Main Findings'*: We say 'Great Britain' rather than 'United Kingdom' since Northern Ireland is not in the BES data.

 *Relationship between age and voting*: in the IndieRef case (but not the Brexit vote), this is actually a bit of a simplification - 'Yes' is modelled to rise till about age 40 and fall